sqjin/scAI/README.md

 ```
 - Using informative loci for scATAC-seq or single cell methylation data:

 Unlike scRNA-seq data, the largely binary nature of scATAC-seq data makes it challenging to perform ‘variable’ feature selection.
-One option is to select the nearby chromsome regions of the informative genes.
+One option is to select the nearby chromosome regions of the informative genes.
 ```
 object <- selectFeatures(object, assay = "RNA")
 loci.use <- searchGeneRegions(genes = object@var.features[[1]], species = "mouse")